Tattooed Lucy Hale Is Topless In Bed And Instagram Can’t Deal

 The April 4 update follows a similarly-teasing Instagram post dating back to January 2019.
 Less about the bed and more about the bikini, Lucy’s January selfie was covered by The Inquisitr shortly after being posted.

-“You look so much like @selenagomez”
+“You look so much like @selenagomez.”

 Lucy’s April 4 post seems to be generating all kinds of reactions.
 While the brunette look and minimalist attitude to glam are not dissimilar to Selena Gomez’s style, the Life Sentence actress isn’t generally considered much of a lookalike.

 Cleavage isn’t overly dominant on Lucy’s Instagram.
-That said, it isn’t exactly non-existent.
+That said, it isn’t exactly nonexistent.
 Ensuring her fans receive fairly regular selfies, Hale joins the likes of Kylie Jenner and Kim Kardashian.

 Perhaps a little less popular (but more lucrative for Hale) are her promotional posts.
 The April 4 update comes shortly after Hale took to Instagram with “Team Lucy” spelled out in Cheerios.
 The April 3 update sees Lucy cuddling up to a dog, but the promoted box of Honey Nut Cheerios is clearly visible.